tducasse/love-deploy/README.md

 - a standard version of Make for your system
 - if you plan on deploying to itch.io, [butler](https://itch.io/docs/butler/) - run `butler login` before you use the Makefile
 - LOVE and at least one LOVE project 😀
+- if you plan on bundling for web, a compatible version of `Node.js`, since we use [love.js](https://github.com/Davidobot/love.js).

 ## Setup
 First, let's do a little bit of setup: